 DeCicca, P., D.S.
 Kenkel, and A. Mathios.
 (2008).
 "Cigarette Taxes and the Transition from Youth to Adult Smoking: Smoking Initiation, Cessation, and Participation."
 Journal of Health Economics 27 (4): 904-917. [abstract]

-health economics, public health, tobacco control, cost-benefit analysis
+health economics, public health, tobacco regulation, cost-benefit analysis

 |The information on this bio page is taken from the CHE Annual Report.|